-Because the creative process is often shrouded in mystery and because creative agencies often price their services on ad-hoc basis, outsiders looking in can get intimidated.
+Because the creative process is often shrouded in mystery and because creative agencies often price their services on an ad-hoc basis, outsiders looking in can get intimidated.

-A more transparent approach solves this problem and helps with attracting clients and recruiting great people.
+If you run a digital marketing strategy agency, you’ll find that a more transparent approach solves this problem and helps with attracting clients and recruiting great people.

 Further, being transparent can help differentiate your offerings from more traditional competitors.
 This can be a powerful brand signal when used right.